Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Principled architecture

 \subsection{Operator recurrent architecture}

-We define a specialized neural network architecture, the \emph{operator recurrent network}, that we propose as a suitable architecture for learning certain classes of nonlinear functions whose inputs are linear operators.
+We define a specialized neural network architecture, the \emph{operator recurrent network}, that we propose as a suitable architecture for learning certain classes of nonlinear functions whose inputs are linear operators and whose outputs are functions.
+As mentioned in the introduction, we invoke a discretization turning operators into matrices and functions into vectors.